Farzan-I/Farzan-CV/README.md

 ### Pret A Manger (Dec 2018 to Aug 2019)<br>
 **Manager on Duty/Team Leader**
-- Instigated a new customer experience through technology (iPad bolted to the counter to check allergens of products)
+- Instigated a new customer experience through technology (iPad bolted to the counter to check allergens and ingredients of products)
 - Management of high profile store in heart of London (Argyll Street, Oxford Circus)
 - Banking, supplies ordering and accounting reconciliation duties as well as opening and closing of the store
 - Training new team members regarding customer service in line with Pret standards